$H^2$-conformal approximation of Miura surfaces: Conclusion

 \section{Conclusion}

-In this paper, it was proved that assuming a specific bounded slope condition on each of the coefficients of the Dirichlet boundary condition, the existence of a unique solution to \eqref{eq:min surface eq} can be asserted.
-Subsequently, a numerical method based on conforming finite elements and fixed point iterations was presented and proved to converge at order one towards the solution of \eqref{eq:min surface eq}.
-Finally, the convergence rate was validated on a numerical example and the method was used to compute a few non-analytical surfaces.
+In this paper, it was proved that, under a few assumptions on the Dirichlet boundary condition, there exists of a unique solution to \eqref{eq:nonlinear operator eq}.
+Subsequently, a numerical method, based on $H^2$-conforming finite elements, was presented and proved to converge at order one towards the solution of \eqref{eq:nonlinear operator eq}.
+Finally, the convergence rate was validated on a numerical example and the method was used to compute a few non-trivial and non-analytical surfaces.

-A question that remains is to know if the solution of \eqref{eq:min surface eq} verifies \eqref{eq:microstructure}, \eqref{eq:local basis} and \eqref{eq:ineq constraint}.
-A closer mathematical study of the homogenization process that produced \eqref{eq:min surface eq} might be required to answer that question.
-Another question that arises following this work is to know what kind of surfaces can be approximated by a Miura surface and to measure the approximation error.
+A question that remains unanswered is: ``Is it possible to compute a constrained solution of \eqref{eq:min surface eq} with the constraints from \cite{lebee2018fitting}".
+We have seen, numerically, that the inequality constraint $|\varphi_y| > 1$ is not automatically verified.
+Further investigations into the homogenization process that produced \eqref{eq:min surface eq} could prove valuable.
+Investigations into how to build a Miura tessellation of a given size $\varepsilon > 0$ from a given Miura surface seem to be a natural next step.